luisAsaenz/luisAsaenz.github.io/docs/componentSelection.md

 | ESP-32 | ESP32-S3-WROOM-1-N4 | ESP32-S3-WROOM-1-N4 | 3.0V - 3.6V | 1 | 1000 | 1000 | mA |
 | +3.3V Regulator | LM2575D2T-3.3R4G | LM2575D2T-3.3R4G | 3.234V - 3.366V | 1 | 3000 |  |  |
 | Total Remaining Current Available on External Power Source 3 |  |  |  |  |  | 500 | mA |

+The power budget allows the team to coordinate their micro-controllers with each other.
+By gathering the information above, team 202 can decide whose board will initiate team power, as well as derive how much power the exhibit will consume.
+By calculating our consumption we can determine how much power we shall need as a team and how long our exhibit can operate.